The Law Offices of Scott Sobol

 How Can The Law Offices of Scott Sobol Help?

-At The Law Offices of Scott Sobol, we understand the unique challenges tourists face when injured in Florida.
+Attorney Scott Sobol and his team understand the unique challenges tourists face when injured in Florida.
 We work on a contingency fee basis, meaning you pay nothing unless we win your case.
 If you need legal help after an injury, call us at (954) 440-2000 or fill out our contact form.

 LEGALLY REVIEWED BY: